MassTransit/MassTransit/docs/usage/messages.md

 ```

 ::: tip
-It is strongly suggested to use interfaces for message contracts, based on experience over several years with varying levels of developer experience.
+Records are great if you are comfortable with using them and you are on .NET 5 or later.
+Interfaces are great if you prefer them.
 MassTransit will create dynamic interface implementations for the messages, ensuring a clean separation of the message contract from the consumer.
+In the end it does not really matter as long as it is a reference type.
 :::

 A common mistake when engineers are new to messaging is to create a base class for messages, and try to dispatch that base class in the consumer – including the behavior of the subclass.
 Ouch.
 This always leads to pain and suffering, so just say no to base classes.